All Episodes

 Well, you're right.

-Meaning we should hope that our members of Congress are gonna do the right thing, they're gonna hold these hearings and they're gonna lead this to the logical conclusion uh to where we actually get the information put out there.
+They're going to hold these hearings and they're going to lead this to the logical conclusion to where we actually get the information put out there.

-I don't know if there are gonna be criminal charges filed.
+I don't know if there are going to be criminal charges filed.

 I don't know if the statute of limitations have passed.